Qatar as a mediator in conflict: Gaza war and hostage crisis

-The Israel-Hamas conflict presented a complex challenge for international mediators.
-Qatar, having established relationships with both Israel and Hamas, was in a unique position to mediate.
-Qatar's past involvement in Gaza, including significant investments in infrastructure and humanitarian aid, gave it leverage with Hamas, while its economic ties and security cooperation opened channels of communication with Israel.
+The Gaza conflict was a complicated case for the international mediators.
+Qatar played an important role of mediator in the process as it had relations with both Israel and Hamas.
+Qatari involvement in Gaza earlier with substantial investments in the infrastructure and humanitarian support gave it leverage over Hamas.
+In addition, due to the economic relations with Israel and security cooperation, Qatar could communicate with Israel.

-During the conflict, Qatar worked closely with regional and international actors, including Egypt and the United Nations, to broker a ceasefire.
-Its mediation efforts were focused on achieving an immediate cessation of hostilities to prevent further civilian casualties and to create an environment conducive to longer-term political negotiations.
-Qatar's strategy involved shuttle diplomacy, with Qatari officials holding separate talks with Israeli and Hamas representatives to reconcile their demands.
-Qatar also used its financial influence, offering guarantees for the reconstruction of Gaza and humanitarian assistance as incentives for both parties to agree to a ceasefire.
+In the course of the conflict, Qatar cooperated with the other players on the political arena such as Egypt and the United Nations, to broker a truce.
+The strategy of Qatar in solving the problem included shuttle diplomacy: the representatives of Qatar communicated with the representatives of Israel and Hamas separately to reconcile their interests.
+In addition, Qatar used financial power and made promises about the reconstruction of Gaza and humanitarian aid as inducements for the agreement.

-Beyond its diplomatic efforts, Qatar has provided substantial humanitarian aid to the Gaza Strip during the ongoing war.
-The Qatar Red Crescent Society (QRCS) announced plans to deploy a relief aid ship to Gaza, continuing its humanitarian support for the people affected by the conflict.
+Apart from diplomatic activities, Qatar made considerable humanitarian aid to the Gaza Strip.
+The Qatar Red Crescent Society (QRCS) declared the deployment of a relief aid ship to Gaza.

-Qatar has also been involved in the hostage negotiations following the kidnapping of 240 Israelis on October 7 by Hamas, who have been designated as a terrorist organization by Israel, the United States, and the European Union, among others.
+Qatar was involved in the hostage negotiations following the kidnapping of 240 Israelis on October 7 by Hamas, who have been designated as a terrorist organization by Israel, the United States, and the European Union, among others.
 On 22 November 2023, with the assistance of Qatar, United States and Egypt as brokers, Israel and Hamas reached an agreement to release 50 Israeli women and children captured in exchange for humanitarian concessions in Gaza and the release of Palestinian prisoners held in Israel.
 On 19 January 2025, ceasefire agreement brokered by Qatar, United States and Egypt suspended the Gaza war, involving the release of Israeli hostages and Palestinian prisoners.
 On 10 October 2025, another Gaza peace agreement brokered by Qatar, United States, Turkey and Egypt went into effect.

+Israel-Hezbollah mediation

+On 19 June 2026, US President Donald Trump said that Israel and Hezbollah agreed to a truce in the 2026 Lebanon war mediated by the US, Qatar and Iran.